 What did Musetti do at the Hamburg Open in 2022?

 Musetti defeated Dusan Lajovic, Emil Ruusuvuori, Alejandro Davidovich Fokina and Francisco Cerundolo to reach the final of the ATP 500 Hamburg European Open.

 In the final, he defeated world No 6 Carlos Alcaraz 6-4, 6-7 (6-8), 6-4 to capture his first ATP singles title and climb to a new career-high ranking of No 31.

 How many ATP Tour titles has Lorenzo Musetti won?

 Two.
 He followed up his win in Hamburg by winning his second career title in Naples in October, 2022, beating fellow Italian Matteo Berrettini in the final.

 Musetti climbed to a career-high ranking of No 15 on June 26, 2023.
 You can find his current ranking and his ranking history on his ATP Tour profile page.

-Why did Musetti retire against Novak Djokovic at Roland-Garros 2021?
+Why did Lorenzo Musetti retire against Novak Djokovic at Roland-Garros in 2021?